nadiarichards/nadiarichards/README.md

 ### A little about me
-🔭 I’m currently working on getting very comfortable with Cloud Technologies
+🔭 I’m currently working on getting very comfortable with Cloud Technologies.

-🌱 I’m graduating very soon from Data Science at Columbia University!!!
+🌱 I’m graduating very soon from an intensive Data Science Bootcamp at Columbia University!!!

 👯 I’m looking to collaborate on data and statistics projects!